 Obstructing is kind of a catchall offense.
 Obstructing means to willfully hinder or delay a police officer in the discharge of their duties.
-Sometimes police are faced with unruly people who have not exactly committed an obvious crime.
-This law was made to allow police to do their job more efficiently.
-The problem is that the law is somewhat broad so officers can use it to punish even seemingly innocent behavior.
-For example, yelling at the top of your lungs could be construed as Obstructing.
-Staring menacingly, under certain contexts, might be interpreted as Obstructing.
-Police can dole these charges out like Oprah gives away cars.
+Sometimes police encounter unruly people who have not exactly committed an obvious crime.
+This law can help police do their job more efficiently.
+On the other hand, the law can empower officers to punish even seemingly innocent behavior.

 Resisting Arrest means to intentionally prevent or attempt to prevent a lawful arrest.
 If there’s a warrant, assume the arrest is lawful.
 Sometimes people’s addresses are not updated with the Department of Licensing or the courts.
 And sometimes a charge is filed without the person’s knowledge because they didn’t receive the summons in the mail.
 When they miss court, a warrant is issued.
-Even though the person did not know about the warrant authorizing their arrest, they can still be convicted of resisting arrest for noncompliance.
+Even though the person did not know about the warrant authorizing their arrest, they should not resist officers’ attempts to arrest them on the warrant.

 False Statement means to knowingly make a false or misleading material statement.
 A statement is material if it is reasonably likely to be relied on.
 Whether a statement is material is highly fact specific and will depend on context.
 The bottom line is don’t lie to the police.
 You can always politely exercise your right to remain silent or your right to an attorney if you feel uncomfortable about how the conversation is going.